reshinto/reshinto.github.io/docs/interviewPrep/system_design/23MapReduce/readme.md

     - the machines used to perform these operations are sometimes referred as `worker machines`
   - the Shuffle step, which reorganizes the intermediate key-value pairs such that pairs of the same key are routed to the same machine in the final step
   - the Reduce step, which runs a reduce function on the newly shuffled key-value pairs and transforms them into more meaningful data
-- the canonical example of a MapReduce use case is counting the number of occurances of words in a large text file
+- the canonical example of a MapReduce use case is counting the number of occurrences of words in a large text file
-- when dealing with a MapReduce library, engineers and/or system adminstrators only need to worry about the map and reduce functions, as well as their inputs and outputs
+- when dealing with a MapReduce library, engineers and/or system administrators only need to worry about the map and reduce functions, as well as their inputs and outputs
   - all other concerns, including the parallelization of tasks and the fault-tolerance of the MapReduce job, are abstracted away and taken care of by the MapReduce implementation

 ## Why MapReduce was used